Definitive Guide: How to Source from China? (7 Steps)

 |Charge method||weight/dimensions||weight/dimensions/fix price|

-When sourcing from China, there are quite a lot of efforts and things to consider.
-Here are ten suggestions to get you started.
+When sourcing products from China, there are quite a lot of efforts and things to consider.
+Here are 6 suggestions to get you started:

 When importing products from China, time is an important consideration.
 Any of the above errors may cause large-scale delays and interruptions in the logistics chain, let alone two or more errors.
 Keeping these in mind, always start planning for the extra time to import from China.

-4. Quality is directly proportional to the cost
+2. Quality is Directly Proportional to the Cost

 Keep in mind that if a supplier falls below its minimum price threshold, it will impact other ways.
 It may manifest as a decline in the quality of raw materials or damage to workers’ wages or working conditions.
 It may also cause suppliers to bypass steps in the quality control process.
 In the long run, all of these will affect your product and your reputation and may even have legal implications.